Coffee Roasting Process Explained: From Green Beans to Perfect Cup

 EndRich coffee aromaAcrid, burnt

-Standard cupping protocol: rest roasted coffee 8–24 hours, grind and dose (8.25g per 150ml), add hot water (200°F), break crust at 4 minutes, and Evaluate: fragrance, flavor, acidity, body, finish.
+Standard cupping protocol: rest roasted coffee 8–24 hours, grind and dose (8.25g per 150ml), add hot water (200°F), break crust at 4 minutes, evaluate fragrance, flavor, acidity, body, finish.
+Look for sweetness and balance, clarity of flavor, absence of defects, consistency across batches.

-Roasting for Espresso
+Roasting for different uses

 Ready to roast in-house?